AdobeDocs/campaign-standard.en/help/start/using/privacy-requests.md

     ![](assets/privacy-namespace-reconciliation-key.png)

 1. Click **[!UICONTROL Create]**.
 You can now create Privacy requests based on your new namespace.
-If you use several namespaces, you will need to create one Privacy request per namespace.
+If you use several namespaces, create one Privacy request per namespace.

 ### Creating a Privacy request {#create-privacy-request}